MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 ## Cleanup
 The project has now grown to a size where it is convenient to add more directory structure.
 So everything has been distributed to two new directories fpga/ and prog/.
-The former contains all the VHDl code and Makefiles necessary to generate a bit-file.
+The former contains all the VHDL code and Makefiles necessary to generate a bit-file.
 The directory prog/ contains everything needed to generate the ROM image.